 Zaakir also founded the Muslim Institute for Leadership and Empowerment (MILE), a leadership program funded by the university for diverse students of any form of Muslim background.
 The Institute developed a rigorous curriculum on civic engagement, Islamic leadership principles, and university history.
 The program helps Muslim students think critically about their role as college students in fighting for justice and combines both religious and academic principles into a social justice framework within a higher education setting.

-As an avid researcher, Zaakir worked for the Nobel Laureate in Economics, Joseph Stiglitz.
+As an avid researcher, Zaakir worked for the Nobel Laureate in Economics, Joseph Stiglitz, a professor at Columbia University.
 The primary issue that he studied was Puerto Rico’s debt crisis.
-Zaakir helped edit an extended paper that laid out plans for how to restructure the territory’s debt in ways that will actually benefit the people of Puerto Rico, not just the creditors.
+Zaakir helped edit an extended paper with Professor Stiglitz and Martin Guzman, then-professor at Columbia and now Minister of Economy of Argentina.
+The paper laid out plans for how to restructure the territory’s debt in ways that will actually benefit the people of Puerto Rico, not just the creditors.
 Zaakir recalls how Humanity in Action demonstrated

 “how everything – everything in life – has a social justice element to it.
 Even seemingly mundane aspects of our lives, like social media or online shopping, has implications on equality, liberty, pluralism and democracy.
 Humanity in Action has helped me to always use the lens of pluralism when studying anything.”

 Their love for research and desire to engage with different viewpoints led Zaakir and Helen Kramer, another HIA Senior Fellow, to team up to work on their Action Project.
 They got in touch with Dr. Jonathan Haidt, a prominent US public intellectual and professor who discusses campus viewpoint diversity.
 They suggested to him that the student activist’s perspective on belongingness uncertainty needs to be incorporated into his work, and he agreed.
 In turn, Helen worked with him to make edits to several parts of “The Coddling of the American Mind” before its publication in the summer of 2018.
 They have been in conversation with Heterodox Academy to include student activists’ arguments into the organization’s critique and understanding of free speech and viewpoint diversity on campuses.